-Being able to travel "beyond the speed of light", overcoming the known limits of space and time: this is one of the greatest and most important dreams and objectives of modern physics.
-Over the years, enormous strides have been made in this direction, towards a new type of inter-space travel.
+Being able to travel "beyond the speed of light", overcome the known limits of space and time: this is one of the greatest and most important dreams and goals of modern physics.
+Over the years, enormous strides have been made precisely in this direction, towards a new type of interspatial travel.

 But let's start from what we already know, let's start from the basics and then get to explain what are the steps forward made by science.